Metrics Agent

 The given ServiceMonitor definition selects the service "my-app-service" because the label "app: my-app" exists on that service.
 Metrics Agent then searches for all pods targeted by this service and scrapes them for metrics on port 8080 (the ServiceMonitor defines the port in the endpoints field).

 PodMonitors scrape all pods selected by the given label selector.
 This works similarly to the ServiceMonitor resource (but without an actual Service resource).
-The PodMonitor resource can be used if the application does not need a Service resource (like some exporters).
-The pods should run in the same namespace as the PodMonitor is defined.
+Use the PodMonitor resource if the application does not need a Service resource (like some exporters).
+Run the pods in the same namespace where you define the PodMonitor.
 Here is an example for a PodMonitor with a corresponding pod:

 apiVersion: monitoring.coreos.com/v1